exercism/elm/exercises/concept/story-name/.meta/design.md

 - `lists`: Learn how to use lists in an Elm program.
 - `records`: Learn how to use records in an Elm program.
+- `maybe`: Learn how to use optional values with the Maybe type.